AstraaDev/Discord-FarmMergeValley-Injector/README.md

 ```js
 this['servi' + 'ces']['mapGr' + 'id']['getCe' + 'll']
 ```
-- There will normally be 9 results.
-Navigate to the third result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
+- There will normally be 12 results.
+Navigate to the 7th result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
 <img src="img/readme_screenshot/FMV_3.png" width="400">

-- Return to the game and click on an object *(the game should stop again)*
+- Return to the game and moove an object *(the game should stop again)*
 - In the **CONSOLE** tab, write the following command and press `ENTER` :
 ```js
 worldServices = this.services